Theophilus Danjuma: Business

 COMET Shipping Agencies Nigeria Limited was established in 1984 by Danjuma, primarily to act as an agent for Nigeria American Line (NAL).
-COMET has grown and by the late nineties became one of the largest independent agents operating in Nigeria with experience in handling many types of vessels and cargo.
-In 2009 Comet handled over 200 vessels at the ports of Lagos, Port Harcourt, Calabar and Warri.
-In 2005 NAL-COMET acquired a roll-in-roll-out port (RORO) in Lagos which makes it the largest independent port operators in Africa.
+COMET has grown and by the late nineties, it became one of the largest independent agents operating in Nigeria with experience in handling many types of vessels and cargo.
+In 2009, Comet handled over 200 vessels at the ports of Lagos, Port Harcourt, Calabar and Warri.
+In 2005, NAL-COMET acquired a roll-in-roll-out port (RORO) in Lagos, which makes it one of the largest independent port operators in Africa.

-South Atlantic Petroleum (SAPETRO) is a Nigerian oil exploration and production company that was created in 1995 by General T. Y. Danjuma.
+South Atlantic Petroleum (SAPETRO) is a Nigerian oil exploration and production company established in 1995 by Danjuma.
 The ministry of Petroleum Resources in Nigeria awarded the Oil Prospecting License (OPL) 246 to SAPETRO in February 1998.
 The block covers a total area of 2590 km2.
 SAPETRO partnered with Total Upstream Nigeria Ltd (TUPNI) and Brasoil Oil Services Company Nigeria Ltd (Petrobras) to start prospecting on OPL246.

-Akpo, a condensate field was discovered in April 2000 with the drilling of the first exploration well (Akpo 1) on the block.
+Akpo, a condensate field, was discovered in April 2000 with the drilling of the first exploration well (Akpo 1) on the block.
 Other discoveries made on OPL 246 include the Egina Main, Egina South, Preowei and Kuro (Kuro was suspended as a dry gas/minor oil discovery).

 In 2004, SAPETRO's subsidiary in Benin won through a competitive tender process an oil exploration contract covering 550 square kilometres offshore from the Republic of Benin.

-In February 2005, SAPETRO was granted Oil Mining Lease (OML) 130 and thereafter the Federal government backed in through the Nigerian National Petroleum Corporation (NNPC).
+In February 2005, SAPETRO was granted Oil Mining Lease (OML) 130 and thereafter the federal government backed in through the Nigerian National Petroleum Corporation (NNPC).
 In June 2006, SAPETRO divested part of its contractor rights and obligations to China National Offshore Oil Corporation (CNOOC).
 SAPETRO produced its "first oil" (condensate) on 4 March 2009.

-In December 2009 SAPETRO donated a new state of the art medical centre to the Nasarawa State University.
-The medical centre, to be known as South Atlantic Petroleum Medical Centre would be available to serve the University, the local and neighbouring communities.
+In December 2009, SAPETRO donated a new state-of-the-art medical centre to Nasarawa State University.
+The medical centre, to be known as South Atlantic Petroleum Medical Centre, would be available to serve the University, the local and neighbouring communities.